Discover 10 Pigeons & Doves in Florida (2023 With Images)

 The Key West Quail-Dove is a type of dove found only on Key West Island in Florida.
 It can grow up to 8.7 to 9.8 inches long.
 It has a plump body, rounded head, and short tail.

-It has reddish-brown upperparts, cinnamon-coloured underparts, and a blue-grey facial mask with a white throat patch and a thin white line above the eye.
+It has reddish-brown upperparts, cinnamon-colored underparts, and a blue-grey facial mask with a white throat patch and a thin white line above the eye.

 These doves live in the pine rocklands and hardwood hammocks of Key West.
 They prefer areas with dense vegetation like shrubs and trees.